They're entitled to their opinion, but ((sigh)).

 In the U.S., real freedom happens all the time.
 (Less and less the more progressives get power).
-But the freedom to disagree with the collective (and still be protected by law), is VERY rare in the world, and what makes us great, different and what rational people are talking about when they say, "now we're free".
+But the freedom to disagree with the collective and still be protected by law, is VERY rare in the world, and what makes us great, and the left goddamn hates it, and is trying to eradicate it.
 This is why the waves of immigration come towards our shores, and not away.
 So in some degree, either Sorkin is an idiot that doesn't understand this basic concept of "freedom" (and what people when they say it), or he's a brilliant propagandist that distorted the point to play to his constituents' ignorance, emotions or lack of skepticism.

 None that he'll give you.
 I mentioned a few above: Charity, R&D, innovation, opportunity (class mobility), number of top corporations, history of growth, beating Hitler and Hirohito, still fighting for liberty of others, liberties like the second amendment, number of millionaires created, and so on.
 I could go on and on.
 But the brilliant Sorkin couldn't think of one of these, to offer any balance in his argument?
 Nope.
 Instead he'll try to back up his delusion with cherry-picking lies of omission and junk numbers.

 We’re 7th in literacy, 27th in math, 22nd in science...

 And any 1st year public policy student or statistician knows why.
 Because we measure different than most of those countries -- and these numbers are INTENTIONALLY not normalized to make us seem worse, so the next politician can come to the public with their hand out to, "fix" these non-problems.